-Vodafone has launched an unlimited data plan with both 4G and 5G coverage from £23/month.
-Customers can choose from Lite, Standard or Max download speeds.
+Vodafone offers a range of unlimited data plans with both 4G and 5G coverage.
+Customers can choose from Lite, Standard and Max download speeds.

-Vodafone has launched three new unlimited data plans with access to both 4G and 5G coverage.
-Available from £23/month on a 12-month contract, the unlimited data plans will also give you unlimited minutes and unlimited texts included.
+In the UK, Vodafone offers three unlimited data plans with access to both 4G and 5G coverage.
+Available from just £22/month, the unlimited data plans also include unlimited minutes and unlimited texts.

-For customers, the main difference between the three unlimited data price plans is the maximum download speed you’re able to obtain.
-The maximum speed is 2Mbit/s on Unlimited Lite, 10Mbit/s on Unlimited, and the fastest available speeds on Unlimited Max.
+For customers, the main difference between Vodafone’s three unlimited data plans is the maximum download speed you’re able to obtain on each one.
+The maximum speed is 2Mbit/s on Unlimited Lite, 10Mbit/s on Unlimited, and the fastest available uncapped speeds on Unlimited Max.

-In this article, we’ll look at Vodafone’s unlimited data plans in more detail, including what you’ll get on each one and the difference between the download speeds available.
-We’ll also look at how Vodafone’s unlimited data plans compare to the rest of the market before looking at the coverage available and how to keep your existing phone number when moving to the network.
+In this article, we’ll look at Vodafone’s unlimited data plans in more detail, including what you’ll get on each one.
+We’ll then compare the download speeds available before looking at how Vodafone’s unlimited data plans compare to the market.
+Finally, we’ll look at the coverage available on Vodafone and how to keep your existing phone number when moving to the network.

 Vodafone Unlimited Data Plans

-From the 10th July 2019, unlimited data is available on Vodafone from £23/month.
-The new unlimited data plans allow you to download as much as you like, with no hidden limits or fair usage policies.
+In the UK, Vodafone now offers a range of unlimited data plans from only £22/month.
+The unlimited plans allow you to download as much as you like, with no hidden limits or fair usage policies.

 If you have a 5G-ready smartphone, and if you’re in a Vodafone 5G coverage area, you’ll also be able to access Vodafone’s new 5G network.
-However, the maximum download speeds you can obtain will depend on your plan:
+However, the maximum download speeds you’re able to obtain will depend on your plan:

-- Unlimited Lite (from £23/month) gives you download speeds of up to 2Mbit/s.
+- Unlimited Lite (from £22/month) will give you download speeds of up to 2Mbit/s.

-There’s no fair usage policy on the unlimited data allowance, except that it needs to be “for your personal and non-commercial use”.
+There’s no fair usage policy for unlimited data on Vodafone, except that it needs to be “for your personal and non-commercial use”.
 If you’d like to use unlimited data for work or for business, a range of Vodafone business plans with unlimited data are available from £18.33/month, excluding VAT.

 Unlimited Lite vs Unlimited vs Unlimited Max

-The following table shows a summary of the key differences between Vodafone’s Unlimited Lite, Unlimited and Unlimited Max price plans:
+The following table shows a summary of the key features and differences between Vodafone’s Unlimited Lite, Unlimited and Unlimited Max plans: